PreziosiRaffaele/sf-debug-log/messages/debug.retrieve.md

 The number of minutes to retrieve log files for.

+# flags.limit.summary

+The max number of log files to retrieve.

 # flags.folder.summary

 The folder where the retrieved log files will be stored.